 - The first has to do with a question we hear quite often from ERC applicants: “shall I request the maximum grant allowed, or shall I ask for less budget to be more competitive?”.
-The answer to that is rather simple: evidence shows that there is no real competitive advantage in asking for lower budget in ERC.
+The answer to that is rather simple: evidence shows that there is no real competitive advantage in asking for a lower budget in ERC.
 However, keep in mind that the budget in your ERC proposal must be realistic and correlate to the project’s goals and methodology.
 Therefore, if your project design requires less funds for successful execution, then a smaller budget should definitely be requested.
 In contrast, if you do need the maximum budget – by no means should you reduce the requested budget on the expense of efficient and smooth project execution.
-Simply put – request exactly what you need, as long as it is within the ERC category limit.
+Simply put – request exactly what you need, as long as it is within the ERC category limit for the budget.

 Extra budget requests

-- The purchase of major equipment
+- Purchase of major equipment

-- Access to large research facilities
+- Access to large facilities

-Note the following important point: asking for a full extra budget on top of partially exhausted ‘regular’ budget, might be perceived as a way of bypassing the total allowed budget (for the category).
+Note the following important point: asking for a full extra budget on top of a partially exhausted ‘regular’ budget, might be perceived as a way of bypassing the total allowed budget (for the category).
 Such ‘abuse’ might not be accepted well by reviewers.